 Peter (also spelled Pyotr) Veniaminovich Svidler (Russian: Пётр Вениами́нович Сви́длер) was born in Leningrad, Russia and learned how to play chess when he was six years old.
-He became an International Master in 1991 and a Grandmaster in 1994.
 His first trainer was Vyacheslav Nikolaevich Styazhkin.
 Andrey Lukin has been his trainer since 1993.

 <Age>: Svidler tied for =1st at the 1992 U16 World Championship that was held in Duisburg Germany, but ultimately placed 2nd or 3rd on tiebreaker behind the winner Ronen Har-Zvi.
 Also in 1992, he tied for 1st with Ragim Gasimov in the last USSR Junior Open Chess Championship.
 He won the 1994 U-18 World Youth Chess Championship played in Szeged in Hungary.

 <City and National>: Svidler won the championship of St. Petersburg in 1995.
-The first of his six wins at the Russian Championship was in 1994, followed by 1995, 1997, 56th Russian Championships (2003), Russian Superfinals (2008) and Russian Superfinals (2011), the last with a round to spare.
+The first of his seven wins at the Russian Championship was in 1994, followed by 1995, 1997, 56th Russian Championships (2003), Russian Superfinals (2008), Russian Superfinals (2011) (with a round to spare) and Russian Superfinals (2013).
 In addition, he came =4th in the Russian Championships 2004 (2004) the first and last Russian Championship won by Garry Kasparov shortly before his retirement; =4th in the Russian Championship Superfinal (2005); 4th in the Russian Championship Superfinal (2006); outright second, a half point behind Alexander Grischuk in the Russian Championship Superfinal (2009); and =3rd, a half point behind Sergey Karjakin and Ian Nepomniachtchi and alongside Grischuk in the Russian Championship Superfinal (2010).
 In 2012, he came =1st in the Russian Superfinals (2012), but ultimately placed 3rd in the round robin Russian Superfinals (Tiebreak) (2012) used to determine the final placements.
+He did better in the 2013 Superfinal, placing =1st at the alongside Ian Nepomniachtchi who beat Vladimir Kramnik to draw level in the final round, but then Svidler won the blitz tiebreaker 1.5-0.5 to take the title for a record 7th time.

 <Continental>: Svidler's only foray into the Continental championship was at the 12th European Individual Championship (2011), where he placed =5th (8th on tiebreak) with 8/11 a half point behind Vladimir Potkin, Radoslaw Wojtaszek, Judit Polgar and Alexander Moiseenko.
 This sole excursion into this event appears to have been prompted by his possible need to qualify for the World Cup (2011) should he not be seeded into that event by rating.